Donal-Murphy/Chatroom-App/README.md

 # Chatroom-App

-This program is a client-server pair that allows for multiple clients to connect to a single server and integrates a char functionality.
+This program is a client-server pair that allows for multiple clients to connect to a single server and integrates a chat functionality.

 ## ChatClient:
 The client application ChatClient handles connections to the server and sending and receiving